aptos-labs/aptos-core/developer-docs-site/docs/basics/basics-gas-txn-fee.md

 ---
 import BlockQuote from "@site/src/components/BlockQuote";

-When a transaction is executed on the Aptos Blockchain, the network resources used are tracked and measured using gas.
+When a transaction is executed on the Aptos Blockchain, resource usage is tracked and measured in gas.

 # Introduction

-Gas ensures that all Move programs running on the Aptos Blockchain terminate.
-This bounds the computational resources used.
+Gas ensures that all Move programs running on the Aptos Blockchain eventually terminate.
+This bounds the computational resources that are used.
 Gas also provides the ability to charge a transaction fee, partly based on consumed resources during execution.

 When a client submits a transaction for execution to the Aptos Blockchain, it contains a specified:

-* `max_gas_amount`: The maximum amount of gas units that can be used to execute a transaction.
-This bounds the computational resources that can be consumed by a transaction.
+* `max_gas_amount`: The maximum amount of gas units that can be used to execute the transaction.
+This bounds the computational resources that can be consumed by the transaction.
-* `gas_price`: The number of gas units used in the specified gas currency.
-Gas price is a way to move from gas units, the abstract units of resource consumption the virtual machine (VM) uses, into a transaction fee in the specified gas currency.
+* `gas_price`: The gas price in the specified gas currency.
+Gas price is a way to translate from gas units (the abstract units of resources consumed by the virtual machine) to a transaction fee in the specified gas currency.
 * `gas_currency`: This is the currency of the transaction fee.

 The transaction fee charged to the client will be at most `gas_price * max_gas_amount`.

-The gas price, and hence the transaction fee, should parallel the demand and load of the Aptos Blockchain as demand exceeds supply the gas price will as well.
+The gas price, and hence the transaction fee, should follow the market characteristics of the Aptos Blockchain as resource supply and demand fluctuate.

-## Types of resource usage consumed
+## Types of resource usage

-For the VM to execute a transaction, the gas system needs to track the primary resources the DPN and VM use.
-These fall into three resource "dimensions":
+For the virtual machine (VM) to execute a transaction, the gas system needs to track the primary resources used by the transaction.
+These fall into three resource dimensions:

 1. The computational cost of executing the transaction.
-2. The network cost of sending the transaction over the DPN.
+2. The network cost of propagating the transaction through the Aptos ecosystem.
-3. The storage cost of data created and read during the transaction on the Aptos Blockchain.
+3. The storage cost of data created and used during transaction execution on the Aptos Blockchain.

 The first two of these resources (computational and network) are ephemeral.
-On the other hand, storage is long lived.
+However, the third (storage), is long lived.
 Once data is allocated, that data persists until it is deleted.
 In the case of accounts, the data lives indefinitely.

-Each of these resource dimensions can fluctuate independently of the other.
-However, we also have only one gas price.
-This means that each resource dimension's gas usage needs to be correct, because the gas price only acts as a multiplier to the total gas usage, and does not specify not usage by dimension.
-The essential property that we design for is that gas usage of a transaction needs to be as highly correlated as possible with the real-world cost associated with executing a transaction.
+Each of these resource dimensions can fluctuate independently.
+However, there is also only one gas price.
+As a result, it means that each dimension's gas usage must be tracked correctly because the gas price only acts as a single multiplier to the total gas usage.
+Thus, the gas usage of a transaction needs to be closely correlated with the real-world cost associated with executing the transaction.

-## Using gas to compute transaction fee
+## Using gas to compute transaction fees

 When you send a transaction, the transaction fee (in the specifed gas currency) for execution is the gas price multiplied by the VM's computed resource usage for that transaction.